Aung San Suu Kyi Fast Facts - KTVZ

 April 1, 2012 – Wins a seat in parliament in Myanmar’s first multiparty elections since 1990.

-May 2, 2012 – Along with 33 other newly elected members of her party, the National League for Democracy, takes the oath of office for Myanmar’s parliament, resolving an impasse over the oath’s wording that had been preventing her from taking her seat in the legislature.
+May 2, 2012 – Along with 33 other newly elected members of her party, the NLD, takes the oath of office for Myanmar’s parliament, resolving an impasse over the oath’s wording that had been preventing her from taking her seat in the legislature.

 May 29, 2012 – Makes history by stepping on foreign soil for the first time in more than two decades when she arrives in Bangkok, Thailand.